10308 Main Street

 On March 2, 1993, the village offices moved into the new village hall which also houses the police department.
 This would leave Memorial Hall completely abandoned were it not for the interested individuals who desire to keep the downtown area the same.
 The Nippersink Creative Arts organization immediately found continued community use for this Memorial building.
 Chris Gallagher secured a grant from the Illinois Arts Council in 1992.
-At present it houses the food pantry, the Richmond Spring Grove Chamber of Commerce and after-school classes in the arts and dancing for children.
-Special art classes for adults are sometimes held on Saturdays.
-The Richmond-Burton High School drama class enjoys presenting their plays on the stage they have restored to original size.
-Murder mystery nights for fundraisers by Creative Arts are an annual event.
-A memorial service for local artist, Gene Derdeyn, filled the auditorium.
+At one point it housed the food pantry, the Richmond Spring Grove Chamber of Commerce and after-school classes in the arts and dancing for children.

 Through the efforts of Chris Gallagher, Memorial Hall was placed on the National Register of Historic Places in Washington D.C. in September 1993.
 An awards ceremony and plaquing service was held in May of 1994 at the Memorial Hall.”